Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/middleware.md

 | `event.user_properties` | { [key: string]: any } |
 | `extra` | { [x: string]: any } |

 For other platforms, middleware can access and modify the entire Event JSON object, allowing for comprehensive adjustments as needed.
+Learn more at [here](../../analytics/apis/http-v2-api/#keys-for-the-event-argument).

 ## Middleware examples